yaosichao0915/AmazonWorkSheet/README.md

 or the easier way is:

-double click the this script and cmd would pop and automatically running
+double click this script and CMD would pop and automatically running

 ## Final words